Date : 24/03/2025

 Generally speaking, you will need an ETIAS travel authorization if:

-In short, to enter any of the 30 countries in the list above, nationals of roughly 60 visa-exempt countries will require ETIAS approval.
-And you can see a full list of these countries here.
+In short, to enter any of the 30 countries above, nationals of roughly 60 visa-exempt countries will require ETIAS approval.

 Do U.S. and/or U.K. citizens need ETIAS approval?

-No. As of 2023, U.S. citizens do not need a visa to enter the United Kingdom for stays of up to six months (within a 180-day period).
+No. U.S. citizens do not need a visa to enter the United Kingdom for stays of up to six months (within a 180-day period).

-Similar to its U.S. and European counterparts in both function and name (albeit shorter), the U.K.’s version of ESTA and ETIAS will simply be called Electronic Travel Authorisation (aka ETA).
+Similar to its U.S. and European counterparts in both function and name (albeit shorter), the U.K.’s version of ESTA and ETIAS is known simply as Electronic Travel Authorisation, or ETA — which the UK government’s official website can tell you all about.
+And, yes — U.S. citizens do indeed need to apply for ETA.

 Will travelers with dual citizenship need ETIAS approval?